 Margaret H. Rollins School of Nursing at Beebe Healthcare affords equal opportunity to all persons regardless of sex, race, religion, national origin or ancestry, sexual orientation, age, or disability in the administration of its educational policies, admission policies, scholarship and loan programs, and other School-administered programs.
-Nursing students are required to meet all the admission requirements as defined on the Academic/Administrative policies and the performance requirements as described on the Student Nurse Essential Functions form.
+Nursing students are required to meet all the admission requirements as defined on the Academic/Administrative policies and the performance requirements as described on the Student Nurse Core Requirements form.

 An applicant must be eligible for clinical placement in the facilities used by Margaret H. Rollins School of Nursing at Beebe Healthcare.